dreadnode/rigging/docs/index.md

     Rigging has been built with full type support which provides clear guidance on what methods return what types, and when they return those types.
 It's recommended that you operate in a development environment which can take advantage of this information.
-    You're use of Rigging will almost "fall" into place and you won't be guessing about objects as you work.
+    Rigging will almost "fall" into place and you won't be guessing about objects as you work.

 ### Basic Chats